 The reality of Camp Meal Planning

 Unless you intend to go all out with a dedicated power supply and cooling system, chances are that you will have to make some tough choices and think ahead when making a meal plan for a camping trip.
-Because space is limited and cooled space is at a premium, you will have to consider which foods do not need to be kept cool that also provide the proper nutrients out in the wilds.
-On top of that, there are a number of non-meal foods and beverages which must also be considered.
-To get a more in-depth look at how to completely plan for your next camping adventure, check out our family camping guide.
+Because space is limited and cooled space is at a premium, you will have to consider which foods do not need to be kept cool that also provide the proper nutrients out in the wild.
+On top of that, there are several non-meal foods and beverages which must also be considered.

 What camp meal planning tips do you have?
 What’s your favorite camp treats?
 Leave your comments below!